Unboxed-Software/solana-course/content/transfer-hook.md

 You may have noticed that we are using `token::mint_to` instead of `token_2022::mint_to`, additionally in the `extra_account_meta_list` we're saving the Token Program, not the Token Extensions Program.
-This is because the crumb SFT *has* to be a Token Program mint and not a Token Extensions Program mint.
-The answer as to why, is interesting.
-When first writing this, we wanted to make both the Cookie and Crumb tokens to be Token Extensions Program mints.
+This is because the crumb SFT *has* to be a Token Program mint, not a Token Extensions Program mint.
+The reason why is interesting: when first writing this, we wanted to make both the Cookie and Crumb tokens to be Token Extensions Program mints.
 However, when we did this, we would get a very interesting error: `No Reentrancy`.
 This happens because the transfer hook is called as a CPI from within the Token Extensions Program, and Solana does not allow [recursive CPIs into the same program](https://defisec.info/solana_top_vulnerabilities).